doomdagadiggiedahdah/blog/content/blog/master-as-the-needle.md

+---
+title: master as the needle
+---

-# Master as the needle
+# master as the needle
 - "Tell me and I'll forget, show me I'll remember, involve me and I'll understand."

 - I don't feel accomplished when I vibe code, "he who does the work gets the learning" and if I outsource all / most of it then I'm not actually becoming a more capable person when I have Claude write all my code, and I think that's not good.